How to Install & Use the Beebole Timesheet Add-in for Excel: Power up Your Spreadsheets with Time Tracking Data

 We’ll connect to Beebole with the official add-in.
 If you’ve never used an add-in, think of it as a tool that adds power to Excel.
 In this case, the Beebole add-in removes the manual work of downloading your time tracking data for analysis.
 Press one button, and the add-in imports time tracking data automatically.

-Now, you’re ready to connect the Beebole add-in to your account.
+You’re ready to connect the Beebole add-in to your account.
 Find the Beebole Timesheets icon on the Home Tab.
 The first time you install the add-in, you’ll see a welcome message.
 Click on the add-in icon to configure it to work with your account.

 Now, we need to get an API token from our Beebole dashboard.
 This magic key helps authenticate the add-in to talk to the time tracking data that lives in our Beebole account.
 You’ll see the field API Token (Base64) in the pop-up window.

-Now, let’s switch gears and open Beebole in our web browser.
+Let’s switch gears and open Beebole in our web browser.
 Go ahead and log into your account and reach the Beebole dashboard so that we can retrieve the API key.

-Now, drag-and-drop the label API Token onto your dashboard.
+Now, drag and drop the label API Token onto your dashboard.
 This will make it easy to view the API key that we need.

 You’ll see the new panel labeled API Token, similar to the screenshot below.
 Make sure you grab the value from the Base64 window and copy it to your clipboard.